scala/docs.scala-lang/_overviews/scala3-book/packaging-imports.md

 ```
 {% endtab %}
 {% endtabs %}
+In Scala 2, that style of import does not exist.
+Implicit definitions are always imported by the wildcard import.
 ### Discussion

 The wildcard selector `*` brings all definitions other than givens or extensions into scope, whereas a `given` selector brings all *givens*---including those resulting from extensions---into scope.